-Although networked-server architectures easily provide awareness to all avatars in a DVE system (all the servers know at every instant the location of all avatars and they are the responsible elements of propagating the messages sent by each avatar [23]), the expansion of MMOGs has made large scale DVE systems to become usual, and networkedserver architectures seem to lack scalability to properly manage the current number of avatars that these system can support (up to some hundred thousands of avatars [4], [1]).
-As a result, some studies have proposed again the use of P2P architectures [13, 12], since these schemes are the most scalable ones (each new client also becomes a new server, thus proportionally increasing the computing bandwidth).
+Recently, the expansion of MMOGs has made large scale DVE systems to become usual, and networkedserver architectures seem to lack scalability to properly manage the current number of avatars that these system can support (up to some hundred thousands of avatars [3]).
+As a result, some studies have proposed again the use of P2P architectures [7], since these schemes are the most scalable ones (each new client also becomes a new server, thus proportionally increasing the computing bandwidth).
 In DVE systems based on P2P architectures, the neighborhood attribute of the different avatars must be determined in a distributed manner.
-In this sense, several techniques for providing awareness to avatars in P2P DVE systems have been proposed, and some of them seem to provide a full awareness rate [10, 18].
+In this sense, several techniques for providing awareness to avatars in P2P DVE systems have been proposed, and some of them seem to provide a full awareness rate [8], [9].
 Therefore, peer-to-peer architectures seem to be the most efficient and scalable scheme for supporting large-scale DVE systems.

 Nevertheless, the use of a peer-to-peer scheme does not prevent client computers from reaching saturation.
 A recent study shows that when the number of avatars in the system increases and they move frequently, the density of avatars in the virtual world requires some clients to process a high number of messages, in order to achieve both the 100% of the awareness rate and an acceptable time-space consistency.
-Depending on the computing power of these clients, such requirements can lead to the client saturation, decreasing the performance not only of that client, but also of the clients controlling the surrounding avatars [21].
-Since the number of client computers that can reach saturation depends on many factors (computing power of the client, number of neighbor avatars, movement rate of avatars, etc.) but in general it is unbounded, these situations can seriously affect the scalability and/or the performance of P2P DVE systems.
+Depending on the computing power of these clients, such requirements can lead to the client saturation, decreasing the performance not only of that client, but also of the clients controlling the surrounding avatars [4].
+Since the number of client computers that can reach saturation depends on many factors (computing power of the client, number of neighbor avatars, movement rate of avatars, etc.) but in general it is unbounded, these situations can seriously affect the scalability and/or the performance of P2P